 5. Uncertainty Tolerant (or in Hofstede’s inverse term, which I find less intuitive, “Uncertainty Avoidant”).
 Though this factor is less different between the two nations than the four we’ve just discussed, the difference runs in a direction many Americans wouldn’t expect.
 China is significantly more tolerant of economic and societal uncertainty, at 70 out of 100 (in the inverse metric we are using) than the USA at 54 out of 100.
 One might think American entrepreneurship and innovation would make us more Uncertainty Tolerating than China, but that is not the case.

 This factor tells us a lot about more about cultural resilience to chaos than it tells us about innovation.
 Together with the other factors, it also tells us about the nature of Chinese vs. American entrepreneurship.
 It tells us (along with the other cultural factors and historical factors, which we won’t discuss at present) why China was so resilient to abandoning Communist economics, while Russia was so poor at escaping them, and had to first fall apart, and then was culturally-fated to quickly move next to economic plutocracy and authoritarianism.
-Russian culture is much more fatalist and less resilient to chaos, and they require stability, even if it’s a kind of stability they don’t actually like.
+Russian culture is presently far more fatalist and less resilient to chaos than Chinese culture.
+Russian citizens presently deeply prefer stability and a strongman, even if it’s a kind of stability they don’t actually like.
 Chinese are even more able to live with chaos than India or Israel, which is rather impressive.